kissofjudase23/Doc-DSA/coding_interview.md

               ord_a = ord('a')
               for s in strs:
                   # generate character count signature
+                  # we can nullify the array to reuse
                   count_arr = [0] * 26
                   for c in s:
                       count_arr[ord(c)-ord_a] += 1